 According to the University of Dayton’s website, undergraduate tuition runs at approximately $44,890, with an additional $8,760 in housing, and $5,820 for meal plans.
 These fees apply to all undergraduate students, regardless of whether you are a state resident or from another state or country.

-If you’re interested in pursuing higher education, then you should check out The 10 Best Careers for the Future and The 20 Best Animation Programs!
+If you’re interested in pursuing higher education, then you should check out The 10 Best Careers for the Future and Different Types of Business Degrees and the Best Schools for Each!

 Related Articles of Interest: